blakeanneberg/hugo_blakeanneberg.com/content/posts/Mountains_and_Spring.md

 I also want to perhaps include the river sounds.

-This will help with any future video game, to make it feel rooted in ]nvironment.
+This will help with any future video game, to make it feel rooted in environment.

 I know of a couple locations on the mountain to do this, and some will be lower elevation near the river, some will be near a creek, and then some will be high up on a ridge, and then above treeline.